korzan-og/F1-Racing-Leaderboard-POC/README.md

    * [Sign in](https://confluent.cloud/auth_callback) to Confluent Cloud
    * Create an Environment and a basic Cluster
-   * Create an API key (we will use it to authenticate to Confluent Cloud Cluster)
+   * Create an API key using service account in Accounts and Access section(we will use it to authenticate to Confluent Cloud Cluster)
    * Go to topics in the left navigation pane, click topics
    * Create a topic with default configuration and name it "f1.leaderboard.results".